 Get moving.
 Aim for at least 150 minutes of moderate and 75 minutes of vigorous aerobic exercise per week.
 Heart-pumping activities ranging from a brisk walk or competitive tennis match to a Zumba class or a lap session in the pool all count.

 Eat well.
 Heart-healthy picks include fruits and vegetables—especially berries, broccoli, spinach and other bioflavonoid-rich choices, which reduce inflammation and encourage blood flow—whole-grains, high-fiber foods and fish (particularly those rich in omega-3s, like salmon).
-Foods containing sodium and sugar are worth trying hard to limit, as are saturated fats, mainly found in meat and dairy products.
-It is best to avoid trans fats entirely.
+Try to get most of your dietary fats from fish, nuts and seeds and extra virgin olive oil, all of which have beneficial effects on artery elasticity.
+Foods containing sodium and sugar are worth trying hard to limit, and it's best to avoid trans fats entirely.

 Drink wisely.
 Many raise a glass to toast studies that suggest that moderate alcohol intake (one drink or less per day) may reduce heart disease.
 While that may be true, downing more than that could have the opposite effect.